Rashed50/mysql/README.md

-# Mysql Ins and Outs
+# Large size (More then 200 MB)  Mysql database resotre using terminal in XMAPP Server

 ## Import Mysql database using command line :
 ```